george-arianas/Data-Processing-Final-Project/README.md

 ### Blossom Algorithm
 *Nate, put your information here, detailing the approach, complexities, and any specific implementation details or challenges you faced.*
+# Approach
+Graph Representation: Start by representing the problem as a graph.
+Each node in the graph represents an element, and each edge represents a potential match between two elements.
+Initialization: Begin with an empty matching.
+Augmenting Paths: Iteratively find augmenting paths, which are paths in the graph that start and end at unmatched vertices, alternating between matched and unmatched edges.
+These paths are used to increase the size of the matching.
+Blossom Contraction: When searching for augmenting paths, use blossom contraction to efficiently handle cycles in the graph.
+Blossom contraction merges an odd length cycle into a single vertex, reducing the size of the graph and meaning that we can employ a simpler (Hopcroft-Karp) bipartite graph matching algorithm on the now even length cycle.
+Matching Update: Update the matching based on the augmenting paths found (flip the status of matched and unmatched edges along the augmenting paths).
+Repeat: Continue the process until no more augmenting paths can be found.
+# Complexity
+Time Complexity: The time complexity of the Blossom algorithm, depending on implementation, is O(V^3) or O(V^2*E), where V is the number of vertices in the graph, and E is the number of edges.
+Space Complexity: The space complexity depends on the data structures used to represent the graph.
+In our case, its O(V^2) due to the adjacency list representation and need to store the matching
 ### Greedy Algorithm with Enhancements

 After discussing our initial results with the professor, we opted to adopt a greedy algorithm.
 Our first implementation of this algorithm proved successful for the smaller datasets, particularly for `log_normal_100.csv` and `musae_ENGB_edges.csv`.
 This approach, straightforward in its attempt to pair unmatched vertices greedily, achieved quick and efficient matchings due to the manageable size and lower complexity of these graphs.